 According to the North Texas Municipal Water District, a washer’s hose can leak up to 10–12 gallons per minute (more than 14,000 gallons in 24 hours).

-The longer you wait to fix a leak, the more money you spend (you can lose more than $100 USD a day!)
+So, the longer you wait to fix a leak, the more money you spend (you can lose more than $100 a day!)

-You should check your hoses for cracks or kinks once or twice a year.
-By doing this, you’ll prevent water leaks, save money, and protect the environment.
+You should check your hoses for cracks or kinks once or twice a year to prevent water leaks, save money, and protect the environment.

-Wear and tear can cause hoses to lose their flexibility over time, this is why they usually last three to five years.
+Wear and tear can cause hoses to lose their flexibility over time, which is why they usually last three to five years.

 If your water hoses are old or damaged, please detach them from the washer and install new ones.
-Don’t forget to make sure they’re properly inserted before using your appliance.
+Don’t forget to ensure they’re properly installed before using your appliance.

 #3 Check the Door Seal